dojo/gfx/README.md

 - All demos and tests have been converted to AMD loader syntax and HTML5 compliant attributes (data-dojo-*).
 - Each shape class is now in its own AMD module in the shape/ directory, for example, gfx/shape/Shape.js, gfx/shape/Rect.js etc.
 - Each renderer has its own subdirectory containing the shape subclasses, for example gfx/svg/Shape.js, gfx/svg/Rect.js, etc.
-- The shape.js, svg.js, canvas.js and canvasWithEvents.js modules are still here for compatibility, now the simply require all the corresponding shape classes.
+- The shape.js, svg.js, canvas.js and canvasWithEvents.js modules are still here for compatibility, now they simply require all the corresponding shape classes.